Sviatopolk II of Kiev: Early life

 Sviatopolk was the son of Iziaslav Iaroslavich by his concubine.
-Sviatopolk's Christian name was Michael.
 During his brother Iaropolk's life, Sviatopolk was not regarded as a potential claimant to the throne of Kiev.
 In 1069 he was sent to Polotsk, a city briefly taken by his father from the local ruler Vseslav, and then he spent ten years (1078–88) ruling Novgorod.
 Upon his brother's death he succeeded him in Turov, which would remain in possession of his descendants until the 17th century.

 Reign

-When Vsevolod Iaroslavich died in 1093, Sviatopolk was acknowledged by other princes as the senior son of Veliki Kniaz and permitted to ascend the Kievan throne.
+When Vsevolod Iaroslavich died in 1093, Sviatopolk was acknowledged by other princes as the senior son of the grand prince and permitted to ascend the Kievan throne.
 Although he participated in the princely congresses organized by Vladimir Monomakh, he is sometimes charged with encouraging internecine wars among Rurikid princes.
 For instance, he sided with his cousin David of Volhynia and his son-in-law Bolesław III Wrymouth in capturing and blinding one of the Galician princes.
 He also sided with Vladimir Monomakh in several campaigns against the Kipchaks but was defeated in the Battle of the Stugna River (1093).
-Later that year, Sviatopolk would face the Kipchaks again, and again be defeated, whereupon the Kipchaks destroyed Torchesk, an Oghuz Turk settlement.
+Later that year, Sviatopolk was again defeated when faced with the Kipchaks, whereupon the latter destroyed Torchesk, an Oghuz Turk settlement.

 In 1096, in an attempt to force Oleg I of Chernigov into a Rus compact, Sviatopolk left his lands undefended.
-His father-in-law, Tugorkhan, raided Pereiaslavl, while Boniak raided as far as Kiev, destroying Berestovo and sacking the three monasteries of Klov, Vydubichi, and the Caves.
+His father-in-law, Tugorkhan, raided Pereyaslavl, while Boniak, a Cuman khan, raided as far as Kiev, destroying Berestovo and sacking the three monasteries of Klov, Vydubichi, and the Kiev Monastery of the Caves.
 Tugorkhan was killed during his raid on Pereiaslavl, and so Sviatopolk had him buried in Kiev.

+In 1111, Sviatopolk, alongside Vladimir II, led an army at the Battle of the Salnytsia River, where they defeated a Cuman army on the Salnytsia river.
+The site of this battle is probably at modern-day Izium.

 Sviatopolk's Christian name was Michael, so he encouraged embellishment of St Michael's Abbey in Kiev, which has been known as the Golden-Roofed up to the present.
 The history now known as the Primary Chronicle was compiled by the monk Nestor during Sviatopolk's reign.